Race-Baiting 2017 GOP Campaigns Could Infect the 2018 Elections

 But she has now clearly abandoned her campaign-long preoccupation with property taxes to stress the sudden urgent threat of immigrant crime.
 It even won her an appearance on Fox & Friends.

 Nobody much thinks Kim Guadagno is actually going to win; she’s been trailing Democrat Phil Murphy by double digits in every poll taken this year.
-She’s at a financial disadvantage, and is under the large and negative shadow of Chris Christie, with whom she has served as Lieutenant Governor the last eight years.
+She’s at a financial disadvantage, and is under the large and negative shadow of Chris Christie, with whom she has served as lieutenant governor the last eight years.

 But if she does better than expected with this new culture-based tack, particularly if it’s combined with a better-than-expected performance by Gillespie, we can all expect Campaign 2018 to assume a much more sinister and divisive tone than would otherwise be the case.
 These 2017 bellwethers could be hellwethers.